oatzy/pokemon-tcg-pocket-sim/README.md

 ### Example results

-The following are the average number of packs you would need to open to obtain all the common (1 to 4 diamond) card, and the complete set of all cards.
+The following are the average number of packs you would need to open to obtain all the common (1 to 4 diamond) cards, and the complete set of all cards.

 | Expansion            | Common | Complete |
 +----------------------+--------+----------+